Wicerradien/HMC/README.md

 # HMC
-Basic Hospital Management System In C
+Basic Hospital Management System In C With
+Login System,
+File System &
+Many More.